Register as a New Patient

-If you are living out of the practice area but study or work within the Huddersfield area you may register here.
-Please note, as you will be registering as an "out of area" patient, this mean that if you were sick at home we would be unable to offer you a home visit.
+If you are living out of the practice area but study or work within the Huddersfield area you may be able to register here.
+Please note, as you will be registering as an "out of area" patient, this means that if you were sick at home we would be unable to offer you a home visit.
 However, there are systems and processes in place whereby you can access urgent care closer to your home address.
 Please call the health centre on 01484 430386 if you require more information.

 Temporary Patient Registrations

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.